Rules vs. Boundaries

 • I won't turn to the person I'm attracted to for emotional support.
 Instead, I will turn to my partner.

-• If I'm finding myself attracted to someone or falling in love with someone, I will share this with my partner or friend (whoever is holding you accountable) and will explore what boundaries I may need to adjust with this person
+• If I'm finding myself attracted to someone or falling in love with someone (and that's not part of our shared agreements), I will share this with my partner and will explore what boundaries I may need to adjust with this person

 • I will not stay in a relationship where someone is cheating on me

-There are SO many different rules/boundaries that could be implemented.
+There are SO many different agreements/boundaries that could be implemented.
 What works for one person or relationship may not work for another.
 You have to be willing to collaborate and revisit these from time to time to ensure they still align with what you both want.
-It's okay and normal for rules/boundaries to change over time as you and your relationship evolve.
+It's okay and normal for agreements/boundaries to change over time as you and your relationship evolve.

-When a rule is broken/a boundary is crossed.
+When an agreement is broken/a boundary is crossed.

-While we can enter into any rule with the best intentions and set boundaries that we think are going to be helpful, we’re human.
+While we can enter into any agreement with the best intentions and set boundaries that we think are going to be helpful, we’re human.
 We’re flawed, imperfect, prone to craving mystery, variety, and curiosity.
-Sometimes, we cross our own boundaries and break rules.
+Sometimes, we cross our own boundaries and break agreements.
 When this happens, both people have a choice.

 Let’s say Clare crosses the boundary and kisses a friend.
 Georgia can: 1.
-Maintain her own personal boundaries (which might be to not be in a relationship where someone cheats) and end the relationship.
-2. She can explore with Clare what led to the boundary crossing and both can explore what new rules/boundaries need to be established to better protect the initial rule.
+Maintain her own personal boundaries and end the relationship.
+2. She can explore with Clare what led to the boundary crossing and both can explore what new boundaries need to be established to better protect the initial agreement of monogamy.
 3. She can stay in the relationship and leave things as they are - sweeping the issue under the rug and hoping it doesn’t happen again.

 There are other flavors for how this can go down, but, you get the gist.
-How our partners respond in a moment of breaking a rule can really impact if we go with choice 1 or 2.
+How our partners respond in a moment of breaking an agreement can really impact if we go with choice 1 or 2.
 Our personal esteem will impact if we choose number 3.
-Nonetheless, when a rule is broken, you have some choices and they are yours to make.
+Nonetheless, when an agreement is broken, you have some choices and they are yours to make.

 Clare also has some choices.
-1. She can decide she no longer aligns with the rule and doesn’t want to maintain it anymore.
+1. She can decide she no longer aligns with the agreement of monogamy and doesn’t want to maintain it anymore.
 2. She can assess what led her to crossing the boundary, establish new boundaries, and share these with Georgia.
 3. She can apologize, and not change anything, and hope for the best.

 Same thing.
 There are a variety of flavors of how this can go down, but these are some basics.
 She also has a choice in the matter and how Georgia responds can also impact her decision.